knoxgraeme/hackathon2025/README.md

-# 📸 AI Photography Assistant Director
+# 📸 PixieDirector - AI Photography Assistant Director

 An innovative hackathon project that revolutionizes photography shoot planning through AI-powered voice conversations, intelligent location scouting, and automated storyboard generation.

+## 🔗 Live Demo & Installation

+- **[Live Demo](https://pixiedirector.example.com)** - Try PixieDirector in your browser
+- **[Install PWA on Mobile](https://pixiedirector.example.com)** - Add to your home screen for native app experience
+- **Note**: PWA installation is available for mobile users - visit the site on your phone and look for the install prompt!

 ## ✨ Key Features

+- **📱 Progressive Web App** - Install on your mobile device for a native app experience with offline capabilities
-- **🎙️ Voice-Based Planning** - Natural conversations with an AI assistant using ElevenLabs for voice synthesis
+- **🎙️ Voice-First Interface** - Natural conversations with an AI assistant using ElevenLabs for voice synthesis
-- **📍 Location Scouting** - Vancouver-specific location recommendations with detailed shoot information
+- **📍 Vancouver-Specific Locations** - Expert local knowledge with curated location recommendations and detailed shoot information
 - **🎨 AI Storyboards** - Automatically generated visual storyboards with Google Imagen 3
 - **📋 Shot Lists** - Comprehensive shot planning with mood, lighting, and composition details
 - **💾 Session Management** - Persistent session storage for ongoing projects